 Stink Bug Control That Works

 Finally, there is a solution.
-Backyard Bug Patrol offers a 100% organic stink bug control program to eradicate stinkbugs.
-While we can’t completely rid your home of these pests, we can slow down the invasion.
-We offer our Simply Organic program and instead of treating your yard our tech will spray your house with our organic solution for an additional fee.
-Our Stink Bug Barrier Program mists the outside of your entire house killing and repelling stink bugs.
+Backyard Bug Patrol offers a 100% organic stink bug control program to exterminate stinkbugs.
+Our tech will spray the exterior of your house with our organic Stink Bug Barrier mist which kills and repels stink bugs.
 As stink bugs are “large” bugs, it takes a bit longer to kill them.
-It takes about 24 hours for these smelly pests to expire.
-Generally we will treat your house 3 times during the fall when the stink bugs are trying to enter your home for winter hibernation.
+It takes about 24 hours to kill these smelly pests.
 You may see a chalky residue on the outside of your house and on your windows which remains after application.
 This will wear off within a few weeks and doesn’t stain.
-Once again, while we can’t completely eradicate these pests, we can certainly slow them down.
+While we can’t completely eradicate Stinkbugs, with our organic stinkbug solution we can certainly slow them down.

 Stink bugs enter your house under the siding, soffits, around window and door frames, chimneys, or any space which has openings big enough for them to fit through.
 Once inside the house, they hibernate for the winter.